vicentealencar/pyfunct/README.md

 class MyTestCase(FunctTestCase):

     def test_searching_a_wiki(self):
-        # This goes to the page and loads it's elements selectors.
+        # This goes to the page and loads its elements.
         self.browser.open_page('wikipedia index')

         # Fill the search input with "Functional testing"